WokLibCodeClub/Hello-Python/step2/step2.md

 Repeat the line with the ```type()``` function after this conversion, and when you run the code you will see

-- that the variable has changed from type ```<class 'str'>``` to ```<class 'int'>```
+1. that the variable has changed from type ```<class 'str'>``` to ```<class 'int'>``` (short for integer)

-- the code now runs without an error!
+2. the code now runs without an error!

 In case you wondered, there's another function ```str()``` which converts a number object into a text string.
 And a function ```float()``` which converts objects into decimal numbers.

 ## Does the code always give the right answer?

-The last thing printed is the computer's calculation of the person's age.
+The last number printed at the end of the Results panel is the computer's calculation of the person's age.
 But *sometimes it gives the wrong answer!* This happens if the person hasn't yet had a birthday this year, which means the computer calculates an age which is one too large.

 To make sure the computer always calculates the correct answer we need to check if the person has had a birthday this year or not.
 Then we will be able to do a different calculation, depending on the answer.